Peharge/p-terminal/README.md

  <img width="600" src="https://github.com/Peharge/p-terminal-images/raw/main/images/p-term-demo-5.png" alt="peharge"/>
 </p>

 Download the [pp-term.bat](https://github.com/Peharge/p-terminal/blob/main/pp-term/run-pp-term.bat) file and double-click it.
 You're ready to go!
-Have fun with pp-terminal and you can always start it with `pp-term/run-pp-term.bat` (ca. 5 min) / `pp-term/run-pp-term-fast.bat` (ca. 3-5 sek) after installation.
-If you want, you can further enhance your terminal with PP Terminal Themes/Pins: [PP Terminal Themes/Pins](./pp-term/THEMES.md)
+Have fun with PP-Terminal and you can always start it with `pp-term/run-pp-term.bat` (ca. 5 min) / `pp-term/run-pp-term-fast.bat` (ca. 3-5 sek) after installation.
+If you want, you can further enhance your Terminal with PP-Terminal Themes/Pins: [PP Terminal Themes/Pins](./pp-term/THEMES.md)
 <details>
   <summary>Problems installing the PP-Terminal</summary>

 ## Problems installing the PP-Terminal

-The PP Terminal should normally be installed automatically.
+The PP-Terminal should normally be installed automatically.
 However, problems may arise during installation that require you to install certain dependencies manually.

 Usually, all required dependencies are included in the automatic installation.
 However, if a dependency was not installed correctly, only those specific dependencies need to be installed subsequently.